 UNLV graduate students measure the diameter of trees at a research plot.
 Overseeing them is ecologist Scott Abella.

-"Major increase in the density of the forest, so a lot more trees today than a hundred years ago, so a lot more fuel.
+Stumps show where two large trees grew 100 years ago.
+The woods are now filled with trees which may be too much of a good thing."Major increase in the density of the forest, so a lot more trees today than a hundred years ago, so a lot more fuel.
 When we do have a fire today, it can pretty much take everything out," said Dr. Scott Abella, UNLV ecologist.

 Abella's team hikes to the starting point of last year's Cathedral fire.
 Only the underbrush should have burned, instead, tall, dead trees remain.